 Cohort

-Study Programme is aimed at 16-18 year olds who require support to engage and progress to employment and/or further learning.
-Young People who are participating within the contract year and turn 19 after the 31 August 2015 can continue to be funded on the programme; however their programme would need to be completed by 31 July 2017.
+Study Programmes are aimed at 16-18 year olds (19 year olds who turn 19 after 01 August 2016 and before 31 August 2016) who require support to engage and progress to employment and/or further learning.
+All programmes to be completed by 31 July 2017.

-We are unable to fund 19+ students unless in receipt of an Education Heath and Care Plan (EHCP).
+We are unable to fund other 19+ students unless in receipt of an Education Heath and Care Plan (EHCP).

 Students will be predominantly at Entry Level or Level 1, however students outside this will be considered if a clear rationale is available as to why this provision would be appropriate and progression to Level 2 or above is not possible directly without further support.